cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The way, how a permutation is created from a key word, is now the same with all methods (double column transposition, ADFGVX).

-- The Hill cipher supports further options.
+- The Hill cipher supports further options, and all key parameters and all according options are saved in the key store (registry).

 - Playfair encyrption offers further options (pre-formatting; differentiate whether to insert separators only between pairs of double characters or